dimitri-nicolo/calico/security/threat-detection-and-prevention/honeypod/honeypod-controller.md

 #### About monitoring honeypods

-Honeypods can be optionally be monitored using a {{site.prodname}} controller that periodically polls selected honeypods for suspicious activity and scans its traffic.
+Honeypods can optionally be monitored using a {{site.prodname}} controller that periodically polls selected honeypods for suspicious activity and scans its traffic.
 Alerts are generated in the Events tab of {{site.prodname}} Manager UI.

 The controller leverages the following: